-NCT will respond promptly to inquiries and requests by the Department for information relating to Privacy Shield and will respond expeditiously to complaints regarding compliance with the Principles referred by EU Member State authorities through the Department and will respond to consumer complaints within 45 days of receipt of the complaint.
+NCT will respond promptly to inquiries and requests by the Department for information relating to the GDPR or Privacy Shield and will respond expeditiously to complaints regarding compliance with the Principles referred by EU Member State authorities through the Department and will respond to consumer complaints within 45 days of receipt of the complaint.
 NCT, in cooperation with DPAs, will respond directly to such authorities with regard to the investigation and resolution of complaints and will comply with any advice given by the DPAs where the DPAs take the view that NCT needs to take specific action to comply with the Privacy Shield Principles, including remedial or compensatory measures for the benefit of individuals affected by any non-compliance with the Principles, and will provide the DPAs with written confirmation that such action has been taken.

 Information Subject to Other Policies

 In compliance with the Privacy Shield Principles, NCT commits to resolve complaints about our collection or use of your personal information, whether of a human resources nature or not.
 European Union or Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact NCT Holdings, Inc. (NCT & NCTL) at: